About Roger the Scholar

 At greater length:

-From modest wartime beginnings in Birmingham and the London suburbs, and a Surrey county primary school, I was fortunate to win scholarships to King's College School, Wimbledon (where I became Head Boy), and, as a major scholar, to Queens' College, Cambridge.
-After three years' school-teaching (something all university lecturers could learn from), I returned to Cambridge and gained my PhD.
+From modest wartime beginnings in Birmingham and the London suburbs, and a Surrey county primary school, I was fortunate to win a Surrey scholarship to King's College School, Wimbledon, and even more fortunate to be taught there by the now-legendary Frank Miles, greatest literature teacher of his generation.
+I became Head Boy, and won a major scholarship to Queens' College, Cambridge.
+After three years' school-teaching (something all university lecturers could benefit from), I returned to Cambridge and gained my PhD.
 My thesis was on Henry Fielding, looking at how his work and ideas as a journalist, lawyer, magistrate, and pioneering criminologist affected novels like Tom Jones.
 I've continued to see literature as part of the real world, not the preserve of a precious elite.
 I did a lot of tutoring and some lecturing at Cambridge, and then had a good year as Assistant Lecturer at the University of Leeds.

 University of Canterbury